emwap/signature-paper/paper.md

 - typed language, type safety of Feldspar is preserved.
 - specify how the compiler should treat each argument, and result.
-    - naming arguments, especially for readability and debugging.
+    - naming arguments, for readability and debugging.
     - control data representation from a performance perspective.
     - potentially generate interface code to bridge different representation formats.
     - the signature code does not become a wrapper around the original function, instead it is fused with the function body